Close Menu

 Facebook WhatsApp Pinterest Twitter LinkedIn Tumblr Reddit Email

-Blood sugar, also called glucose, is the primary energy source for your body.
+What is Blood sugar?
+Also known as or called glucose, it is the primary energy source for your body.
 Your cells rely on it to function, and your brain alone consumes about 20% of daily glucose.
 Maintaining balanced blood sugar is essential for energy, mood, and weight management.
-When blood sugar levels fluctuate too much, it can lead to weight gain, cravings, fatigue, and even long-term health issues like type 2 diabetes.
+When levels fluctuate too much, it can lead to weight gain, cravings, fatigue, and even long-term health issues like type 2 diabetes.

-Understanding blood sugar, what causes spikes and drops, and how it interacts with hormones like insulin can help you make smart lifestyle choices for better weight control.
+Understanding your levels, what causes spikes and drops, and how it interacts with hormones like insulin can help you make smart lifestyle choices for better weight control.

 How Blood Sugar Works